novemdata/telematics-pbi-connector/README.md

 # Microsoft Power BI Custom Data Connector
 This is a repository of Power BI custom data connector developed by [max-zorn](https://github.com/max-zorn).
 Data Connectors are created using the M language.
 Please see the [Power Query Connector Developer Reference](https://docs.microsoft.com/en-us/power-query) for more details.
-Feel free to modify the code from  [telematics-pbi-connector/code](https://github.com/novemdata/telematics-pbi-connector/tree/main/code) under your own needs using the [https://github.com/microsoft/DataConnectors#quickstart](official manual).
+Feel free to modify the code from  [telematics-pbi-connector/code](https://github.com/novemdata/telematics-pbi-connector/tree/main/code) under your own needs using the [official manual](https://github.com/microsoft/DataConnectors#quickstart).

 ## The Telematics API Connector